 There are also the endless trials of actually going to the post office.
 I don’t mean just waiting in an acres-long line at a center city location because two of about sixteen windows are intermittently in service.
-There’s the difficulty my husband and I have mailing packages to his parents.
+There’s the difficulty I had mailing a package abroad.

 “And what country is this going to?”